ignatandrei/patterns/src/patternsSiteBook/book/Chapter008_FluentInterface.md

 Read online at https://ignatandrei.github.io/patterns/docs/patterns/FluentInterface

 <!-- id : 15 -->
-Fluent interface allows you do have method chaining.    <br />
+Fluent interface allows you do have method chaining.
 ## Purpose of .NET implementation

 The methods of a service collection instance is called multiple times( e.g. for .AddSingleton).    <br />